MidVision/rapiddeploy-connector/README.md

 </dependency>
 ```

-Make sure the version you want to use coincide with one of the releases available.
+Make sure the version you want to use coincides with one of the releases available.

 And the public repository where it can be found: